 Our skin and eyes feel drier during flights.
 Wearing glasses rather than contacts can help keep your eyes from drying out.
 Adding eye drops and hand lotion to your carry-on checklist can keep your eyes and skin moisturized throughout the flight.

 High-traffic spaces like airports and planes can house lots of bacteria and germs.
 The tray tables on flights are some of the dirtiest items, so bring hand sanitizer or wet wipes with you in your carry-on.
-This way, you can stay sanitized and clean in both the airport and on board.
+No one wants to get sick during their long-awaited trip!
+Airplane tricks like this help you stay sanitized and clean in both the airport and on board.

 Fees and extra charges can rack up quickly at the airport, especially if you don’t come prepared.